yhtang/FunFact/docs/pages/user-guide/tsrex.md

 #### Explicit output indices

-Indices of indexed tensor expressions can be explicitly set as an output index by means of the `>>` operator.
-This operator has two closely related use cases depending on whether it is added to a binary expression (Einstein operation) or
+The output indices of an indexed tensor expression can be explicitly set using the `>>` operator.
+This operator has two closely related interpretations depending on whether it is added to a binary expression (Einstein operation) or
 not: